IBM/watson-nao-robot/README.md

 Save the changes to the NAO robot project (WatsonNaoRobot.pml).

-* Select `Connection` from Choregraphe Menu and click `Upload to the robot and Play` sub menu to transfer behavior files to the NAO Robot and activate this journey code on the Robot.
+* Select `Connection` from Choregraphe Menu and click `Upload to the robot and Play` sub menu to transfer behavior files to the NAO Robot and activate this code on the Robot.
 * Press the front tactile head sensor of the NAO robot and ask your question related to the dataset analysis and insights.

 ![](doc/source/images/choregraphe_transfer_behavior.png)